Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 It is a significant sign that the hard drive is failing if the name of a file or folder on that particular hard disk begins to get garbled or if you cannot open it.

 In addition, any damaged data or data that has been removed are also indicators of the problem.

 If you have any of these issues, it is a warning indication that your hard drive may not have much longer to live.

 Solutions & alternatives for monitoring your hard drives

 All last-gen drives come with a monitoring technology called S.M.A.R.T.
 (Self-Monitoring Analysis and Reporting Technology).
 This tool is targeted at continuously monitoring a certain number of parameters on a hard drive.

-It’s an excellent idea to scan for unreadable or bad block of data with available tools at least once a month to make sure that your drive is not degrading and your data is not being lost.
+It’s an excellent idea to scan for an unreadable or lousy block of data with available tools at least once a month to ensure that your drive is not degrading and your data is not being lost.

 S.M.A.R.T. for checking your HDD’s health

 S.M.A.R.T. is the embedded monitoring system implemented in most modern HDDs or SSD.
 Still, unfortunately, it will only let itself be known to users when imminent hardware failure is on its way.